When I was a young(er) man I never felt good about life.

-I always think of the Noble Eightfold Path as the healthy, balanced way, because it is the path by which we act healthily towards ourselves, meeting our needs without indulging, and refusing excess but not mortifying.
+The Noble Eightfold Path is the healthy, balanced way, because it is the path by which we act healthily towards ourselves, meeting our needs without indulging, and refusing excess but not mortifying.

 This is the path that leads to enlightenment and Nibbana.

 6. Trace the route causes of Tanha (craving)

 Dissatisfaction and unhappiness have beginnings.
 By tracing the dissatisfaction / unhappiness back to its root we can weed it out of the mind.

 The root cause of suffering is Tanha, which is basically craving.

 To give a modern day example of tanha: you see your neighbour driving a Mercedez when you’re in a clapped-out old banger (pardon my British slang).
 You feel dissatisfied because you want to be in the Merrcedez.
 This Tanha then develops as you feel dissatisfied with the other things you have, thinking them not good enough.